 COMMUNICATION POLICY

-Electronic communication between instructor and students in this course will utilize the South Plains College "My SPC" email systems and Remind \.
-The instructor will not initiate communication using private email accounts.
-Students are encouraged to check SPC email on a daily basis.
+Electronic communication between instructor and students in this course will utilize the South Plains College "My SPC" and email systems.
+Instructor will not initiate communication using private email accounts.
+Students must check their SPC email on a daily basis.